netcreateorg/nc-multiplex/ReadMe.md

 The server only checks for the existence of the password override on startup, so if you change the password, you'll need to restart the server to activate it.

 After you successfully login, the system will set a cookie that allows you to access the manage page for a few minutes (30 by default).
 You can customize the number of minutes your authorization cookie is valid for with the `AUTH_MINUTES` variable.

+---

+# Troubleshooting

+* Repeated `autoreload.js` calls (slow performance)

+   If you are experience sluggish performance on the server and see a lot of `autoreload.js` messages in the browser Developer Tools "Network" tab, you probably inadvertently built and are running the `dev` version of Net.Create.
+Make sure you run `npm run package` (step 3) before running `node nc-multiplex.js`.